Turfgrass Pathology Course (Online)

 Accessing the Course

 Upon completing your online registration, you will receive an e-mail confirmation of your registration.
 To access the course, please visit Canvas and login with your University of Minnesota internet ID and password.
 Once you have been enrolled, your course will appear on your Canvas dashboard.

 If for any reason you do not have access to the course after enrolling, please contact firstname.lastname@example.org for assistance.

 Because it's built using web standards, Canvas runs on Windows, Mac, Linux, iOS, Android, or any other device with a modern web browser.
 Chrome, Firefox, Safari, and Internet Explorer work best for this course.

 - Students will earn 1.0 Roads Scholar credit

 - To the best of our knowledge, this course meets the continuing education requirements for 12.0 PDHs as outlined in Minnesota Statute 326.107.
 More information concerning continuing education for professionals is online.

-Additional information is also available on the CCE course web page.
+Additional information is also available on the CCAPS course web page.